General Services Administration: Structure

 The administrator is a presidential political appointee and the chief executive of the General Services Administration.
 On April 12, 2021, President Joe Biden nominated Robin Carnahan to serve as administrator.
 She was confirmed by the US Senate on June 23, 2021.

-GSA consists of two major services: the Federal Acquisition Service (FAS), and the Public Buildings Service (PBS).
+The GSA consists of two major services: the Federal Acquisition Service (FAS), and the Public Buildings Service (PBS).
 In addition to these two major services, the agency also consists of twelve staff offices and two independent offices.
-The FAS provides both strategic and operational support for acquisition of goods and services for other federal departments.
+The FAS provides both strategic and operational support for the acquisition of goods and services for other federal departments.